SAP/ui5-webcomponents/docs/Public Module Imports.md

 <ui5-button-demo>Click me</ui5-button-demo>
 ```

-For more information on scoping and its use cases, see [Micro-frontends and Custom elements scoping](./Scoping.md).
+For more information on scoping and its use cases, see [Micro-Frontends and Custom Elements Scoping](./Scoping.md).